What You Need to Know About HOAs Before Buying in Eagle Mountain | Kat Ashby

 Can you change the color of your house or front door?

 Almost certainly not without prior approval.
-Virtually every HOA in Eagle Mountain has an Architectural Review Committee (ARC) or equivalent process.
-Any exterior change — paint color, door color, additional landscaping, fencing, sheds, solar panels, additions, even some holiday decorations — typically requires written approval before you act.
+Virtually every HOA in Eagle Mountain has an Architectural Review Committee (ARC).
+Any exterior change — paint color, door color, landscaping, fencing, sheds, solar panels, additions, even some holiday decorations — typically requires written approval before you act.

-The Overland community, for example, states clearly that "approval is required for landscaping and any exterior or architectural changes."
-Submit the form first.
-Act second.
-HOAs can and do require homeowners to undo unauthorized changes at their own expense — and the cost of reverting something is always more painful than waiting for approval.
+The Overland community, for example, requires approval for all landscaping and exterior architectural changes.
+HOAs can and do require homeowners to undo unauthorized changes at their own expense — the cost of reverting something is always more painful than waiting for approval.

 Is there a deadline to complete your landscaping?